hughobrien/psu-constitution/README.md

 ## Article 10: Electoral and Referenda Board

 1. There shall be an Electoral and Referendum Board as outlined in Schedule II (Election Regulations) of this Constitution.
-The procedure for all elections and referenda shall be determined by the Electoral & Referendum Board, hereafter referred to as 'ERB'.
+The procedure for all elections and referenda shall be determined by the Electoral and Referendum Board, hereafter referred to as 'ERB'.

 2. A representative from the PSU, not involved in the running or organising of any campaign and elected from Council or the Executive will sit as a voting member on the ERB representing the PSU.

 ## Article 11: Clubs and Societies

-1. PSU Executive or PSU Council proposals, amendments or decisions relating to the Clubs and Societies organisation, administration or finance must be presented to Clubs & Societies Council.
+1. PSU Executive or PSU Council proposals, amendments or decisions relating to the Clubs and Societies organisation, administration or finance must be presented to Clubs and Societies Council.
 If Clubs and Societies Council disagree with the proposal, amendment or motion proposed by the PSU Council or Executive the issue shall go to general meeting.

 2. The PSU recognises the autonomy of Clubs and Societies Council in determining Clubs and Societies policy and coordination of Clubs and Societies activities, under the auspices of the Union.

 3. Under the new Memorandum of Understanding in Schedule VI, there will be a PSU Representative elected from the PSU Executive that sits on the Clubs and Societies Executive and reports to both councils.
 The PSU Officer, as a member of the Clubs and Societies Executive will be a full voting member on the Executive.
 It is then their responsibility to ensure PSU Council is consulted.

 4. Under the new Memorandum of Understanding in Schedule VI, there will be a Clubs and Societies Representative that sits on the PSU Executive and reports to both councils.
 The Clubs and Societies Representative, as a member of the PSU Executive will be a full voting member on the Executive.
-It is then their responsibility to ensure Clubs & Societies Council is consulted.
+It is then their responsibility to ensure Clubs and Societies Council is consulted.

 5. The Clubs and Societies Council shall consist of the Clubs and Societies Executive, and at least one liaison officer from each club and society.